 Need to know how to tell if your ground turkey is bad?
 Ground turkey does have a decent shelf life, but like all packaged meats, better safe than sorry.
 So, despite all your best efforts to store it correctly, sometimes you just have to make to toss it.
 Here are some tips to help!

-There are a few tell-tale signs that will let you know if your ground turkey has gone bad.
+There are a few tell-tale signs that will let you know if your meat has gone bad.
 And by all means, trust your gut.
 And your nose!

 - If it has any sort of smell, then it is not ok to eat.
 Raw turkey doesn’t smell.